 After putting together your business plan and target demographic, put together a killer menu.
 This should be your “greatest hits” for the concept you may commit to full-time, so be sure to engineer a menu that your guests will love.

 How will you spread the word about your pop-up?
 Press coverage will be key for your pop-up.
 Start building relationships with media outlets and send over information about your concept to grow interest.
 Make sure you build up your social media presence and share plenty of pictures of dishes and information about your menu.

 Do you think you have what it takes to open a pop-up restaurant?
 If so, it’s time to give your food concept the platform it deserves.
 If at first you don’t succeed, try a new market or location.
 Luckily, pop-up restaurants give you the flexibility to keep coming back and trying different ideas.

-If your pop-up takes off, it might be time to look into opening a permanent restaurant.
+If your pop-up restaurant takes off, it might be time to look into opening a permanent location.
 Read more about what goes into opening a full-time establishment.